mohamnag/jersey-gradle-boilerplate/README.md

 *NOTE* in order to run integration tests, you need both ports 8080 & 8081 free.
 If it is not possible, change both the settings in `build.gradle` and URLs in tests.

+## Credits
+Basic idea of this code comes from [ziroby/jetty-gradle-hello-world](https://github.com/ziroby/jetty-gradle-hello-world) however it has been evolved and gone in a different direction with the time.